How to Stop Procrastinating: The Science-Backed Fix

 Frequently Asked Questions

-Is procrastination just laziness?
+Is procrastination just laziness?▾

 No. Research by Sirois and Pychyl shows procrastination is a failure of emotional regulation, not effort or time management.
 People delay tasks to escape negative emotions like anxiety and boredom, not because they are unwilling to work.

-Can procrastination actually affect your health?
+Can procrastination actually affect your health?▾

 Yes.
 Chronic procrastination has been linked to cardiovascular disease, hypertension, insomnia, and weakened immune function.
 Longitudinal research found that procrastination predicted negative health outcomes up to 18 years later.

-What is the most effective treatment for procrastination?
+What is the most effective treatment for procrastination?▾

-Why do I procrastinate even on things I want to do?
+Why do I procrastinate even on things I want to do?▾

 Because your brain treats your future self like a stranger.
 Brain imaging shows people use different neural regions when thinking about their future versus present self, making the consequences of delay feel abstract and distant.

-Does accountability help with procrastination?
+Does accountability help with procrastination?▾

 Significantly.
 External accountability interrupts the avoidance loop by adding a social or financial cost to delay.
 Commitment devices and scheduled check-ins reduce the emotional gap between intention and action.

-What is the most effective treatment for procrastination?
+What is the two-minute rule for procrastination?▾

 Ready to stop making excuses?

 FineStreak calls you daily, tracks your goals, and charges real fines when you slip.
-Join the Founding 100.
+Free for 7 days, no card.